janhavishankar/jst/_pages/cv.md

 Discussant and Referee Activities
 ======
 2022: Discussant for "Can fake news impact the stock market?
-Evidence from politicians' statements" by Rodrigo de Oliveria Leite, Matheus Moura, & Patrick Behr at the FRL 2022 CEMLA Conference on New Advances in International Finance
+Evidence from politicians' statements" by Rodrigo de Oliveria Leite, Matheus Moura, & Patrick Behr at the FRL 2022 CEMLA Conference on New Advances in International Finance <br>

+Referee services for: Finance Research Letters